ExistensialReset/flowmosr/11_flowstarterpack/02_FLOWPRIMER.md

 # 🌊 Flow Primer — What Flow Is (Short)

 Flow is a way of living where:
-- Everyone has Baseline (food, water, shelter, healthcare)
+- Everyone has what they need to live (food, water, shelter, healthcare)
 - No one is coerced
-- Governance rotates (LOTUS)
+- Governance rotates (called LOTUS)
-- Rest is infrastructure (Refugium)
+- Rest is infrastructure
 - Children have voice
 - People organize in small Circles (3–30 people)
 - Systems grow slowly, safely, and voluntarily